reddevill007/System-Design-Simplified/README.md

 ### **Advantages of Serial Execution**

 1. **Simplicity**: Easy to reason about, as everything happens step by step.
-2. **Consistency**: Transactions don't interfere with each other.
+2. **Consistency**: Transactions don’t interfere with each other.
-3. **No Deadlocks**: Since transactions don't overlap, you avoid situations where two processes are stuck waiting for each other.
+3. **No Deadlocks**: Since transactions don’t overlap, you avoid situations where two processes are stuck waiting for each other.

 ---

 ### **Disadvantages of Serial Execution**

-1. **Slower**: Since transactions run one after another, it's not the most efficient way to handle workloads.
+1. **Slower**: Since transactions run one after another, it’s not the most efficient way to handle workloads.
 2. **Low Throughput**: If you have many users, they all have to wait, which can lead to bottlenecks.

 ---